What Is Aptitude Test In Job Interview

 How Employers Might Use Your Test Scores After Hiring

-Test scores often inform training and onboarding decisions.
-Employers may assign role-specific training modules, mentoring pairs, or initial project allocations based on assessed strengths and development needs.
+Test scores can influence training and onboarding decisions.
+Employers may assign role-specific training modules, mentoring pairs or initial project allocations based on assessed strengths and development needs.
 If you proactively share how you’ve used your score to improve, you demonstrate self-directed learning and readiness for mobility or advancement.

 When Accommodations Are Needed